 In our restaurants we will have the ability for customers to view menus, order and pay online via their own mobile phones sending the order immediately to our kitchen screen.
 We’ll have a sanitized tablet for those who don’t have a smart phone.
 This will minimise touch-contact and risk of infection across customers and our team.

 Please follow us on our social media channels to keep up-to-date with our re-opening plans.
-Until we see you again please keep safe.
-We miss you all and can’t wait to be serving you again.
+Until we see you again, please keep safe.
+We’ve missed you all and can’t wait to serve you again.